Your ABA Agency Has Billing Rates. But Do You Have a UCR?

 That distinction matters more than most leaders realize.

-A usual and customary rate (which is also called a chargemaster rate or a standard fee schedule) is the amount a provider bills to all payers for a given service, before any contractual adjustment is applied.
+A usual and customary rate (also called a chargemaster rate or standard fee schedule) is the amount a provider bills to all payers for a given service, before any contractual adjustment applies.
+Every payer gets the same billed charge.
+Each one then applies its own contracted rate to decide what it actually pays.
+The gap between the billed charge and the allowed amount is the contractual write-off.

 Every payer gets the same bill: Medicaid, Blue Cross, UnitedHealthcare, self-pay.
-The billed amount is identical across the board.
+The billed amount stays identical across the board.
 Each payer then applies its own contracted rate or fee schedule, which determines what it actually pays.
-The difference between the billed charge and the allowed amount is the contractual write-off.

 What Most ABA Agencies Actually Have

-• “We bill whatever our payers pay us.”
+- "We bill whatever our payers pay us."

-• “Our billing company set our rates when we opened.”
+- "Our billing company set our rates when we opened."

-• “We have rates in the system, but I couldn’t tell you how they were determined.”
+- "We have rates in the system, but I couldn't tell you how they were determined."

-• “We just charge $X per unit across the board.”
+- "We just charge $X per unit across the board."

 Why It Matters